Looking for picture books to read aloud at circle time? These 10 children’s story time books to read aloud are sure to entertain kids!

 Want even more book ideas?
 Download my FREE Read Aloud Book List!
 You’ll get hundreds of favorite selections to read aloud with your kids.
 Get it below:

 Tell me in the comments: Have you read any of these story time books?
-Which book have you read aloud—even at home—that the kids loved?
+What are some of your best storytime books for kindergarten?

 Get your FREE tips and worksheets!